Zaloog/textual-jumper/README.md

 # Textual Jumper

 A keyboard-driven navigation widget for Textual TUI applications.
 Jump to any focusable widget instantly using intuitive keyboard shortcuts!
-> Note: This created with claude code
+> Note: This was created with Claude Code

 ## Features